Parents and Guardians

 How can I support my child's learning at home?

-- Check your child's folder and/or agenda book every night
+- Check your child's folder each day.

 English Language Arts

 Somerville Public Schools uses a Balanced Literacy Approach to address the needs of all students.
 “Balance” means teachers draw from multiple resources and activities tailored to children's diverse learning needs throughout the day and year.
 Balance also means children are engaged in whole group and small group work with teachers, and can independently choose from a range of activities from the classroom writing center.
 Learn more at the Language and Literacy Section of the Somerville Early Education website